 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment (U.S. District Court: Judge)

 Sentence07/11/06 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision03/23/10

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court05/11/07 State's Brief

-Trial Court Decision Oral Argument
+Trial Court Decision11/21/17 Oral Argument

-Court of Appeals Decision06/13/12 Decision
+Court of Appeals Decision Decision

-Supreme Court Decision06/26/13
+Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision06/26/13

-- Status in State Courts as of 12/31/16: Pending in trial court on Fry's petition for postconviction relief on remand from the 9th District Court of Appeals. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in 9th District Court of Appeals on the denial of Fry's petition for postconviction relief following earlier remand from the court of appeals. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 03/23/10, the Ohio Supreme Court affirmed Fry's conviction and death sentence on direct appeal.
+On 09/07/12, Fry filed an application to reopen his direct appeal which was denied by the Ohio Supreme Court on 06/26/13.
 Meanwhile, on 05/11/07, Fry filed a postconviction petition in the trial court, which was denied on 08/29/11.
 On 06/13/12, the 9th District Court of Appeals remanded the case back to the trial court for further proceedings.
 On 06/26/13, the Ohio Supreme Court dismissed Fry's appeal.
-Meanwhile, on 09/07/12, Fry filed an application to reopen his direct appeal which was denied by the Ohio Supreme Court on 06/26/13.
-On 12/23/15, the State requested the trial court set a hearing date on the remanded issues.
 The trial court held hearings on 07/14/16 and 12/07/16.
+On 11/21/17, the trial court again denied Fry's postconviction petition.
+Fry appealed on 12/21/17.